Frederic Richard Lees

-Frederic Richard Lees (15 March 1815 – 29 May 1897) was an English temperance advocate and vegetarian.
+Frederic Richard Lees (15 March 1815 – 29 May 1897) was an English activist and writer.
+He was an advocate for temperance and vegetarianism.

-Biography
+Life and career

-Lees was born in Meanwood, near Leeds.
+Frederic Richard Lees was born in Meanwood, near Leeds.

 Lees signed the antispirits pledge in 1832 and became teetotaller in 1835.
-He worked as a teetotalism activist and authored books on the subject.
-In 1837, he became the Secretary for the British Association for the Promotion of Temperance (British Temperance League) and edited its journal from 1840–1844.
-He edited Truth-Seeker from 1844–1850, the Teetotal Topic in 1847 and the Temperance Spectator in 1859.
+He worked as a temperance activist and authored books on the subject.
+In 1837, he became the Secretary for the British Association for the Promotion of Temperance (British Temperance League) and edited its journal from 1840 to 1844.
+Lees also edited the Truth-Seeker from 1844 to 1850, the Teetotal Topic, in 1847, and the Temperance Spectator, in 1859.
 He was a founding member of the United Kingdom Alliance in 1863.

 Lees was a vegetarian and occasionally lectured on vegetarianism.
 In 1857, he won a Vegetarian Society essay competition which was republished in 1884.
-He became an associate member of the Vegetarian Society in 1874.
+He became an associate member of the Society in 1874.

 Lees obtained an honorary doctorate from University of Giessen for his writings against Owenism.

+Personal life and death

-Lees married Mary Jowett in 1838, they had two children; she died in 1870.
+Lees married Mercy Joanna Jowett on 22 October 1838 at St Peter's Church in Leeds and they had two children; she died in 1870.
 In 1878, he married Sarah Barnesley (née Brooks), who died in 1889.

 Lees died on 29 May 1897, in Halifax, West Yorkshire.